Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 recourse.
 Their bodies technically belonged to their owners by law.
 The sexual

-abuse of slaves was partially rooted in a patriarchal Southern culture which perceived
+abuse of slaves was partially rooted in a patriarchal Southern culture that perceived

-all women, whether black or white, as property or chattel.
+all women, whether black or white, as chattel, or property.

 in 1662, Southern colonies adopted into law the principle of partus sequitur

-ventrem, by which children of slave women took the status of their mothers
+ventrem, by which children of slave women took the status of their mother

 regardless of the father's identity.
 This was a departure from English common